Last Updated on

 India is an immense country.
 It can take 1-2 days to travel from city to city.
 Thus, trip planning for India can feel overwhelming at times, especially if you’re planning to travel India alone.
 Don’t worry.
 I’ve got you covered.
-I’ve got tips on navigating Indian culture and trip planning, insights on ashrams, yoga teacher’s certification, eating with your hands and more.
+From India travel tips on culture, insights on ashrams, and more.

 Bring flip flops (aka slippers or thongs.
 I like wearing my Havianas).
 If you’re planning on visiting temples, a common practice is to remove your shoes.
 Slippers are easy to remove and if you bring a plastic bag, to carry them in your backpack or purse (or you can pay and have them watched by a ‘shoe watcher’.
 Yes, this is an actual job in India outside of temples).
 Flip flops are also easy to wash should you ever step in cow or dog poo.

-In India, there is a local price and a tourist price.
-No matter what, you will probably always get the tourist price and it will be a few ruppees more.
+One of my biggest India travel tips is to expect haggling.
+There is a local price and a tourist price and you will probably always get the tourist price.
 For western travelers, this won’t burst your bank, but it’s ideal if you know the ballpark rate.
-You will have to haggle in India (This is a handy travel survival tool to have in your pocket for any country).
+You will have to haggle in India.

 Many guesthouses and hotels offer an airport pickup service.
 The hotel rates for pickups will be slightly higher than a prepaid taxi, but in some cases, where your hotel or guesthouse is hard to find, it’s worthwhile to pay a little extra.
 The driver will know the way or sometimes, he calls the hotel for a boy to come out and retrieve you.